 Ed Hale has also become well known in the last ten years for his very special brand of outspoken albeit controversial social activism and civil service, traveling the world either as a Civilian Diplomat in search of peace or on work trips that provide relief for various charities.
 He’s one of a handful of Americans who have been allowed into Iran in the last thirty years to meet with political and religious leaders (2009) and his latest trip was a fact-finding and peace mission to Israel/Palestine.
 Google or Wikipedia provide more detailed information about these endeavors.

 Hale is also a prolific writer, though strangely guarded about it.
 He is the author of numerous magazine and newspaper articles in a variety of fields both fiction and non-fiction, in addition to his long-running blog, The Transcendence Diaries, which have been posting regularly since 2001.
-It’s been said that he’s been working on twenty-two different books for the last twenty years but he’s never released one, choosing instead to constantly rework them (Hale has claimed more than once that he feels severely insecure about his abilities as a writer) or shelve them entirely for other pursuits.
-It’s no secret that he speaks six languages and is a serial entrepreneur who has owned numerous companies over the last fifteen years in a variety of industries from multi-media to health and anti-aging to the music business to apparel.
+It’s been said that he’s been working on twenty-two different books for the last twenty years but he’s never released one, choosing instead to constantly rework them (Hale has claimed more than once that he feels severely insecure about his abilities as a writer).
+It’s no secret that he speaks six languages and is a serial entrepreneur who has owned numerous companies over the last twenty years in a variety of industries from multi-media to health and anti-aging to the music business to apparel.

 To find out more: